-Some weeds are so serious they are listed as Weeds of National Significance (marked in this booklet).
-Declared Weeds (marked in this booklet) are those listed under the Tasmanian Weed Management Act 1999.
+Some weeds are so serious they are listed as Weeds of National Significance (WONS).
+Declared Weeds are those listed under the Tasmanian Weed Management Act 1999.
 Declared Weeds have a special legal status that requires landowners and managers to eradicate or control them.
-Funding may be available for the control of Weeds of National Significance.